Brookhaven, Mississippi: Geography

 Brookhaven is in central Lincoln County.
 I-55 passes through the west side of the city, with access from Exits 38, 40, and 42.
 I-55 leads north 55 mi to Jackson, the state capital, and south 79 mi to Hammond, Louisiana.
 US 51 runs parallel to I-55, passing through the west side of Brookhaven closer to the city center.
 US-51 leads north 20 mi to Hazlehurst and south 25 mi to McComb.
 US 84 passes through the south side of Brookhaven, leading east 36 mi to Prentiss and west 61 mi to Natchez.

 According to the U.S. Census Bureau, the city has a total area of 56.3 km2, of which 56.1 sqkm are land and 0.2 km2, or 0.41%, are water.
 The city expanded in late 2007 to almost triple its previous area, through a vote of annexation, to bring in suburban developments surrounding the older town and equalize taxing and services provided to the new metropolitan area.

+Climate

+Brookhaven has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.